Conserving sea turtles in a changing world

 Cameron Mullaney alongside a green turtle equipped with the CATS camera

-We are gaining a unique, fine-scale look at the daily lives of California green turtles.
+The CATS camera provides a unique, fine-scale look at the daily lives of California green turtles.
 One initial finding: green turtles in San Diego Bay are quite social!
-You can see some evidence of this via the photo below, and we also published an initial paper on the subject, led by Cam Mullaney.
-(All of this research was permitted under NOAA permit #18238).
+Cam Mullaney led an initial paper on the subject, culminating his senior thesis work at UCSD.
+(Research permitted under NOAA permit #18238).

 Two green turtles interacting in San Diego Bay, as captured via the CATS pop-off camera